 Boot Camp Diet and Exercise Guide

 To get ready for enlisted boot camp, Officer Candidate School (OCS) or Officer Development School (ODS), getting in shape and establishing good diet and exercise habits are important.
-Here are some good tips to help get you started.
+Here are some good tips and a training plan to help get you started.

 You can download the Navy’s Physical Fitness Assessment (PFA) app to get the most up-to-date information on the Navy’s Physical Readiness Program.